funwie/Checkout.PaymentGateway/README.md

 - OR open the solution folder in terminal and run `dotnet test`

 ### Improvements
-- Serious Refactoring to clean the code, especially the mappings and error handling and logging
+- Serious refactoring to clean the code, especially the mappings and error handling and logging
 - Add unit tests for more test cases
 - Change to persistence stack to a better technology.
 SQLite was used to make the exercise portable